Last Updated on August 16, 2023 by Janine

 Parking Lot Attendants

 In some places, you may encounter parking lot attendants who help you find a free space or help you navigate into a parking space.
-These people generally aren’t employed by anyone, they just perform the service in hopes of earning tips.

 Not everyone tips them, but you can if you find them helpful.
 About 5 pesos is pretty standard.